Virgers/VMD-Enhanced-Transformer-for-Seismic-Facies-Interpretation/README.md

 3. In this project, we evaluate the model performances on two datasets.
 Therefore, I define two sets data provider for two datasets particularly.
 Within each data provider, it provides two situations having vmd-assited or not.

+4. We also testify the pre-training model effectiveness on down-streaming tasks with different masks and masking data volume.
+You can find the ssl parts in this project.

 ## Attention
 ```